syncfusion-content/blazor-docs/blazor/system-requirements.md

 ---
 layout: post
 title: System Requirements in Blazor - Syncfusion
-description: Check out the documentation for System Requirements in Blazor
+description: Learn here about what are the system requirements needed to use Syncfusion Essential Blazor Components
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# System requirements
+# System requirements for Blazor Components

 To get started with the Blazor application, we need to ensure the following software is installed on the machine.